Modeling the spatial growth of cities: Empirical results and stylized facts

 \subsubsection{Multifractality of London's street networks}

 In many natural and social systems, spatial patterns are highly irregular and non-uniform.
 While a single fractal dimension can capture the overall scaling behavior of a system, it often fails to describe local variations in density.
 This is especially true for cities, where built-up areas, road networks, and population densities exhibit strong spatial heterogeneity.
-To account for this, one can use the concept of multifractals, which generalize the idea of a fractal.
+We emphasize that the analysis performed in that work corresponds to a classical multifractal analysis of spatial patterns, rather than to a fractal analysis of complex networks (see \cite{wang2012multifractal} and references therein).

 A classic fractal set (subset of $\mathbb{R}^n$) is characterized by a scaling law for the number of boxes $N(\varepsilon)$ of side length $\varepsilon$ needed to cover it